International-Data-Spaces-Association/InformationModel/examples/README.md

 In the following examples of business interactions among participants are given.
 The realization of the core IDS value propositions
-(secure data transfer between standardized components while ensuring data sovereignty) is supported by interactions (e.g. data transfer) annotated with metadata (instances of the Message class in the header part).
+(secure data transfer between standardized components while ensuring data sovereignty) is supported by interactions (e.g. data transfer) annotated with metadata (instances of the `Message`class in the header part).
 Metadata descriptions of content being exchanged are mandatory.
-Therefore, the IDS infomodel introduces a concise set of message types specifying metadata fields that must/should/can be set in order to facilitate the business interactions.
+Therefore, the IDS infomodel introduces a concise set of message types specifying metadata fields that must/should/can be given in order to facilitate the business interactions.

-## Example INTER1: Connector registration at Broker
+## Example INTER1: Connector registration at Broker (stable)

+The example [INTER1](INTER1.ttl) showcases the publication of Resources as part of the overall "self-description" of a Connector.
-A Connector (CONN2 from the example above) registers at a Broker by crafting a ConnectorAvailable message ([INTER1](INTER1.ttl)) and sending it to the Broker.
-The message, apart from the mandatory fields, should contain the consumerConnector and an authenticationToken.
-The payload associated with the message is the self-description document of the registering connector, i.e., the content of [CONN2](CONN2.ttl) in JSON(-LD) format.
+Connector CONN2 registers at the Broker INFRA1 by dispatching a dedicated message to the generic Message-API of the Broker (`ConnectorAvailable`).
+Next to the mandatory fields, the message header identifies the consumer connector (Broker).
+The message payload comprises the complete "self-description" document of the registering Connector, i.e., the content of [CONN2](CONN2.ttl) in JSON(-LD) format (default).

-## Example INTER2: Broker search and identification of content offerings
+## Example INTER2: Broker search and identification of content offerings (stable)

-A Connector (CONN2 from the example above) queries a Broker by creating an instance of BrokerQuery message.
-In addition to the mandatory message fields it may contain a query scope that allows to query only active connectors and a query language statement that helps the Broker to interpret the message.
-We provide an example of a
-BrokerQuery message in [INTER2](INTER2.ttl).
-The payload that is associated to the message is the actual query string.
-In case of a SPARQL query this could be ```DESCRIBE ?content WHERE { ?content a ids:Content; ids:theme }``` (retrieving information about all the content that connectors which are registered at the Broker provide).
+Later on the Connector CONN2 may issue queries on the Broker to learn about Resources available ([INTER2](INTER2.ttl)).
+For this purpose it dispatches a dedicated request message (`BrokerQuery`), indicating the target scope of the query ("all", or only "active", i.e. live connectors) and the query language type.
+The respective query string is supplied as the literal payload.
+In case of a SPARQL this might be a DESCRIBE_QUERY, e.g. ```DESCRIBE ?content
+WHERE { ?content a ids:Content  }``` retrieving information about any content available.
-When the query has been performed by the Broker, a Result message is sent back to the issuing connector (CONN2 in our example).
-The Result message is fairly minimal, containing only the mandatory fields and a correlationMessage URL that refers to the previously sent BrokerQuery message.
-The payload associated to this message is the result of the previously issued query.
-In our example this is an RDF graph in the default serialization format of the Broker's internal triple store's SPARQL engine.
+Upon request completion, a Result message is sent back to the issuing connector CONN2.
+The Result message is fairly minimal containing only the mandatory fields and a correlation attibute referring to the previously sent request.
+The resultant payload is an RDF graph serialized as a default or client-selected
+Representation.

 ## Example INTER3: Contract negotiation of the selected contents

 [INTER3](INTER3.ttl)